mflowgen/mflowgen/docs/stdlib-innovus-signoff.rst

 until timing is met or until the tool quits (i.e., the ``cadence-innovus-postroute`` node).
 Then the final timing analysis is run and output files are written out (i.e., the ``cadence-innovus-signoff`` node).
-You can run the design up to this step like this:
+You can run the design up to this node like this:

 .. code:: bash